This page is for new students who do not have a current visa to study in the UK and need to apply for a Student Visa from overseas.

 The financial evidence from your parents must meet the same rules as explained in the "financial evidence section".
 You will also need to include:

 - An original birth certificate to prove the relationship with your parents/legal guardian.
-If you are relying on a legal guardian's financial evidence then an official court document can be used, but please get this checked with us.
+If you are relying on a legal guardian's financial evidence, then an official court document can be used, but please check this with us first.

 If you are relying on your parents' financial evidence and do not include these documents then the financial evidence will be invalid.